Entry-Level Truck Driver Questions and Answers

 Q: Would I be able to take my laptop and other devices with me?

 A: Yes, you can take your devices with you, but be sure to follow all the rules of the road.
-Don’t text and drive, don’t laptop and drive, don’t be distracted and drive.
-Most truck stops have Wi-Fi, but it’s either expensive or you have to be inside the store to use it, so find a way to use your phone as a hotspot to use the internet.
-Bring a few books, a few magazines, or any other offline source of entertainment to unplug and have something to do.
+Always avoid distracted driving.
+Most truck stops have Wi-Fi, but it can be expensive or you may have to be inside the store to use it.
+We recommend finding a way to use your phone as a hotspot to use the internet.
+Also, offline entertainment is another great option.
+You can bring a few books, magazines, or anything else that helps you unplug and have something to do.

 TIP: Download a few movies to your laptop before you leave home.
-Also, upload a few audiobooks to stay entertained and informed as you drive.
+Or, upload a few audiobooks to stay entertained and keep your mind sharp as you drive.

 Q: If you drive for a carrier, do you pay for diesel and repairs?

 TIP: Save every receipt on the road.
-Every single one.
 Not only will it come handy with your tax returns, but it is also very helpful with keeping track of your expenses and budget planning.

 Q: Is the driver responsible for unloading the load of goods?

-A: It really depends on the company, type of freight, trailer, and other variables.
+A: It depends on the company, type of freight, trailer, and other variables.

-It’s generally a good idea to look for “No-Touch Freight” in any job description if you’re not willing to deal with the loading/unloading routine.
+It’s generally a good idea to look for “No-Touch Freight” in any job description if you’re not willing to deal with loading and unloading your trailer.
 Aside from that, you can always double-check with your recruiter before taking the job.

 You will always be responsible for physical activities such as opening and closing your trailer doors, sliding tandems, and hooking up to and dropping trailers.